PhilMele/M3Project/README.md

 * As a granter, I want to be able to review application and either approve or reject the appplication.

+* As a granter, I do not want to know the identity of the grantee when assessing their application.

 * As a grantee, I want to be kept up to date of my application whether the application is still pending, approved or rejected.